Code-Institute-Submissions/my-first-milestone-project-3/README.md

 (These steps are assumed 'correct' and not tested as it appears its not yet possile to "Fork" the project as the option is greyed out)

-By forking the GitHub Repository we make a copy of the original repository on our GitHub account to view and/or make changes without affecting the original repository by using the following steps...
+By forking the GitHub Repository a copy can be made of the original repository on your GitHub account to view and/or make changes without affecting the original repository by using the following steps...

 1. Log in to GitHub and locate the [GitHub Repository](https://github.com/Readri205/my-first-milestone-project)
 2. At the top of the Repository (not top of page) just above the "Settings" Button on the menu, locate the "Fork" Button.